azizibahram/TurkishSpamFilterEnhancement-NLP/README.md

 This project uses the `zemberk-nlp` library.
 You can download it from [here](https://github.com/ahmetaa/zemberek-nlp).
 Please follow the installation instructions provided on the page.

-## Installation

-After downloading the dataset and the `zemberk-nlp` library, you can install the necessary dependencies by running `pip install -r requirements.txt`.

 ## Usage

 You can then run the project by executing `baseline`.